-Plaosan Temple is the lesser known temple in the Prambanan temple area but it is quite frequently visited by those who takes the extra effort to seek it.
-Rich with it’s own history, the Plaosan temple is nonetheless magnificent but are less crowded compared to the likes of Prambanan.
+Plaosan Temple is the lesser-known temple in the Prambanan temple area but it is quite frequently visited by those who take the extra effort to seek it.
+Rich with its own history, the Plaosan temple is nonetheless magnificent but is less crowded compared to the likes of Prambanan.

 Exiting from Candi Sewu, (read out guide on Prambanan Temple here) go straight and take the first right turn that you see at the T-junction.

 Plaosan Temple is 20 minutes walk away from the junction through a majestic endless scenery of paddy fields and locals going through their daily lives.
 Keep going straight and you will come to a T-Junction.
 Keep walking straight from the T-junction and you will come across something that looks something like this:

 The entrance fee to Plaosan temple for foreigners is IDR5000 (yes, I’m serious) and can be paid upon entrance.

 History and background of Candi Plaosan

 Plaosan temple was built in the mid 9th century by Sri Kahulunnan or Pramodhawardhani, the daughter of Samaratungga, descendent of the Sailendra Dynasty, and who was married to Rakai Pikatan in the Hindu tradition.
 The Plaosan complex is an ensemble of two Buddhist temples, Plaosan Lor and Plaosan Kidul.
 The temples are separated by a road; Plaosan Lor is located in the North and Plaosan Kidul in the South.
 Plaosan Lor consists of two main temples and an open area known as a mandapa.
 Both temples have an entrance, a gate, and the guardian statue known as Dwarapala.
 Plaosan Lor and Plaosan Kidul are considered to originally be one complex.

 Walkabout Plaosan Temple